PublicSoftTools

 What does the “detected ratio” in the tool mean?

-When you enter width and height values, the tool divides both by their greatest common divisor to find the simplest ratio.
+When you enter width and height values, the tool divides both by their greatest common divisor to find the simplest equivalent ratio.
 For example, 1920×1080 reduces to 16:9 (dividing both by 120).
 This is the canonical ratio for those dimensions.

 How do I calculate the height for a 16:9 image that is 800px wide?

 Height = Width × (9 ÷ 16) = 800 × 0.5625 = 450px.
-Or use the calculator: select the 16:9 preset, enter 800 in the width field, and the height updates to 450 automatically.
+Or select the 16:9 preset in the calculator, enter 800 in the width field, and the height updates to 450 automatically.

 Calculate Aspect Ratios Free Online

 Enter width or height, get the other dimension instantly.
-16:9, 4:3, 1:1, 9:16 presets included.
+Presets for 16:9, 4:3, 1:1, 9:16 and more.

 Open Aspect Ratio Calculator